-If you want to see Mary Washington for yourself, plan a visit.
+If you are interested in seeing Mary Washington for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Fredericksburg, or book a flight to the nearest airport, Reagan National.

 You can also take a virtual campus tour to get a sense of what Mary Washington and Fredericksburg are like without leaving home.

 First-Year Applications are Due

 The deadline for Fall transfer applications to Mary Washington is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs